 - Refraining from conduct that violates other university rules or regulations.

 Library resources, including computers and related equipment, are intended primarily to support the research and learning needs of the Ball State University community and others requiring access to the University Libraries’ resources, including federal depository library material.
-Library staff reserve the right to impose time limits on computer use and give preference to research-related work conducted by Ball State students, faculty, and staff.
+Library staff reserve the right to impose time limits on computer use and give preference to research-related work conducted by Ball State students, faculty, staff, and community members.

 The focus of collections and programs is the university community.
 As such, the University Libraries are not organized to provide services for children who are without adult supervision.
 Children under the age of 14 are welcomed, but must be accompanied by and remain under the immediate supervision of a responsible adult (over 18).
 Library staff will take appropriate action upon discovering unattended children, up to and including contacting parents and/or campus police.
 Access to federal depository material for users of all ages is described on the Government Publications page.

 Clothing tops, bottoms and footwear are expected of all visitors and must remain on throughout a visit.

 Failure to comply with the University Libraries User Guidelines may result in immediate suspension of library privileges and, if appropriate, referral to law enforcement officials.